Monkeys: A Musical Retrospective

-No, I am not referring to the pre-fab rock and roll band from a 1960s TV show.I have already spotlighted them anyway.
+No, I am not referring to the pre-fab rock and roll band from a 1960s TV show (R.I.P.
+Michael Nesmith).

 Perhaps I am not properly qualified to solve the riddle of the musical monkey.
 So, instead, I shall leave it up to you, dear reader, to ruminate this enigma yourself with the below music videos dedicated to these jungle-dwelling, poo-flinging, funny hat-wearing creatures.
 Enjoy!